-[Note: Darryl is one of three exonerees in this case.
-The other exonerees in this case are Shakara Robertson and Marcus Lashun Smith.]
+[Note: Darryl is one of three exonerates in this case.
+The other exonerees in this case are Shakara Robertson and Marcus Lashun Smith}

-On November 17, 1994, a 79-year-old woman got out of her car outside the Eckerd drugstore at the Inwood Shopping Center in Dallas, Texas, when a group of young men grabbed her purse, pushed her to the sidewalk and fled.
+On November 17, 1994, an elderly woman got out of her car outside a drugstore at the Inwood in Dallas, when a group of young men grabbed her purse, pushed her to the sidewalk and fled.

-Police were called and an eyewitness pointed out some teenagers and young men sitting at a nearby bus stop drinking beer.
+Police were called and an eyewitness pointed out some young men sitting at a nearby bus stop drinking beer.
 They were arrested 15 minutes after the crime.
-The purse, containing $60, was never found.
+The purse was never found.

 Arrested were Darryl Washington, Shakara Robertson and Marcus Lashun Smith and two juvenile youths.
 They were taken to the drugstore for a show-up so that the victim and other witnesses could view them.
-The victim, Carolyn Webster, could not identify any of them, but bystanders identified Washington, Robertson and Smith—only their clothing – as either participating in the robbery or running away.
+The victim could not identify any of them, but bystanders identified Washington, Robertson and Smith – solely by their clothing – as either participating in the robbery or running away.

 Smith, Robertson and Washington were charged with aggravated robbery.
 Smith pled no contest in October 1995 in return for deferred adjudication and remained free.
 Robertson also pled no contest and received 10 years probation.